SanderVocke/shoopdaloop/docs/source/usage.loopcontrols.rst

 Recording
 """""""""

-In order to record a composite loop, the sub-loops must already have contents so their lengths can be determined.
-That means you will first need to record the subloops separately or manually set their lenghts.
+Pressing "record" on the composite loop will re-record the subloops in sequence.

-When this is the case, pressing "record" on the composite loop will re-record the subloops in sequence.
+Loops are recorded based on their current length.
+For empty loops, the application assumes that they will be **n cycles** long (referring to the global **n cycles control**).

 Note that there is a special case if the same subloop is sequenced multiple times.
 It will not re-record multiple times.
 Instead, after re-recording it the first time, additional occurrences in the sequence are skipped with the subloop idle.